 This ESMF identifies the steps that will be followed for each project for avoiding, and where avoidance is not possible, reducing, mitigating, and managing adverse impacts (as justified based on results of the procedures).
-All projects considered in this ESMF will also update their SESP as needed during implementation as part of project risk management and monitoring.
+All projects considered in this ESMF will also update their Social and Environmental Screening procedures (SESP) as needed during implementation as part of project risk management and monitoring.
 At a minimum, projects that undergo substantive revision or experience a change in context that affects the risk profile will be re-screened and potentially recategorized.